JA1TYE/tt06-TYE-tiny-cpu/docs/info.md

 Write program to SPI Flash (by using ROM Writer etc.) and connect it to the board (Please also see the Pinout section).
 SPI PSRAM is also needed if you need data storage other than general-purpose regsiters.

-When you clear rst_n, then CPU will load instruction from 0x0000 on SPI Flash.
+When you negate rst_n, then CPU will load instruction from 0x0000 on SPI Flash.

 ## External hardware
 - SPI Flash Memory (W25Q128 etc.)